maxg95/ghost/README.md

-# Ghost of Kyiv - Game README
+# Ghost of Kyiv - README

 ## Overview